Download our FREE smartphone app today!

 Children learn best when their school environment is safe, inclusive and welcoming.
 We have a culture of mutual respect between students and staff, and zero tolerance of bullying in any form.

-We have a proven track record of getting the best from all our students, reinforced by very clear expectations regarding student conduct, manners, uniform and behavior which are non-negotiable and consistently enforced across the Academy.
+We have a proven track record of getting the best from all our students, reinforced by very clear expectations regarding student conduct, manners, uniform and behaviour which are non-negotiable and consistently enforced across the Academy.
 We believe that success occurs in a framework of high expectations, whilst also acknowledging that mistakes provide valuable learning opportunities too.

 This results in our students constructively engaging with resilience-building activities and a positive learning environment where students do not judge or discriminate against one another.
 We also support our students in challenging their own preconceptions as part of being meta-cognitive learners and ‘thinking about their thinking’.